Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Milan and its canals will host the second annual Boat Show after the great success of the 2010 edition (more than 50.000 visitors in 3 days).

-For three days, from Friday April 29 to Sunday May 1, navigation and the sailing world will be featured thanks to over 50 vessels (including ships and boats up to 12 meters), moored along the Naviglio Grande canal, and more than 60 exhibitors on the towpath.
+For three days, try from Friday April 29 to Sunday May 1, approved navigation and the sailing world will be featured thanks to over 50 vessels (including ships and boats up to 12 meters), moored along the Naviglio Grande canal, and more than 60 exhibitors on the towpath.

 A unique event organized by “Navigli Lombardi” in partnership with Yacht & Sail (RCS Group), will offer tourists and sailing enthusiasts the chance to board boats and try them on the canal, to visit stands and the many areas dedicated to accessories, boatyards, charter and other services.